eerdil/eerdil.github.io/_pages/about.md

 I am working as a postdoctoral researcher with [Prof. Ender Konukoglu](https://people.ee.ethz.ch/~kender/) in [Biomedical Image Computing (BMIC)](https://bmic.ee.ethz.ch/) group in the [Computer Vision Lab.
 (CVL)](https://vision.ee.ethz.ch/), ETH Zurich, Switzerland.

 **Research Interests**
+My research is focused around the general theme of developing Machine Learning algorithms with applications to Biomedical Image Analysis and Computer Vision.
+Lately, I am particularly interested in making Machine Learning models trustworthy in clinical settings and learning with limited annotations.
+See research interests page for more details.

 **Short Bio**